Get a snapshot of Deakin's Cloud Campus and see how one of our students uses it to fit study into her busy life.

 PASS provides additional support via a series of group study sessions led by students who have successfully completed the unit.
 Available across many units throughout trimesters 1 and 2, PASS enables you to collaborate online with other students studying common units.

-Sometimes you need support outside the classroom.
-Personal support and guidance is readily available across the University, including legal advice, financial support, disability support, and mental and physical health services, online chat, email and extended hours of IT support.
+Personal support and guidance is readily available for Cloud Campus students.
+This includes legal advice, financial support, disability support, mental and physical health services, online chat, email and extended hours of IT support.